maxxiimo/the-front-end-manifesto/Storytelling.md

 > As a front end person, sometimes called an Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
 I don't think in terms of code, but more so in terms of organization of information and function for an end-user's consumption.

-How does this relate to storytelling?
+How does how does organizing information and function relate to storytelling?

 A layout is really a mosaic of information that tells (conveys) something: a particular type of story.
-The layout information was grouped together based on some criteria, and then placed on a page viewed by the end-user.
-This information needed to be organized in some logical way to make absolute sense to the end-user, and it should invite/entice/cause the end-user to take the next step or action, i.e. turn the page in the story.
+This information was grouped together based on some criteria, and then placed on a website "page" that ultimately gets viewed by an end-user.
+This information needed to be organized in some logical way to make absolute sense to the end-user, and probably designed to invite/entice/cause the end-user to take the next step or action, i.e. turn the page in the story.

 ### The Storyline